KKR & Co. Inc. (KKR): Porter's Five Forces [11-2024 Updated]

 KKR & Co.
 Inc. (KKR) - Porter's Five Forces: Bargaining power of customers

-Large institutional clients have significant negotiating leverage.
+Large institutional clients have significant negotiating power

-Long-term contracts can reduce customer bargaining power.
+Long-term contracts can reduce customer bargaining power

 KKR & Co.
 Inc. (KKR) - Porter's Five Forces: Competitive rivalry